Threat Intelligence

 OT Threat Intelligence: What CISOs Need to Know About ICS Threat Actors

-August 1, 202510 min readBy Beacon Security Team
+January 29, 202610 min readBy Beacon Security Team

 Why Generic Threat Intelligence Fails OT

-For OT security, much of it is noise.
-A CISO receiving weekly threat briefings filled with phishing IOCs, ransomware C2 addresses, and credential stuffing activity is not receiving intelligence that informs decisions about PLC hardening, SCADA segmentation, or SIS protection.
+A threat briefing filled with phishing IOCs, ransomware command-and-control addresses, and credential stuffing activity does not inform decisions about PLC hardening, SCADA segmentation, or Safety Instrumented System protection.
 The threat landscape facing industrial control systems is different in character, and the intelligence required to understand it is specific.
+What sector does the attacker target?
+What industrial protocols do they know?
+Have they demonstrated capability against OT environments or just adjacent IT systems?

 The Threat Actor Landscape

-CHERNOVITE — The PIPEDREAM Developers
+CHERNOVITE, The PIPEDREAM Developers

-ELECTRUM — The Industroyer Group
+ELECTRUM, The Industroyer Group

-XENOTIME — The TRITON Developers
+XENOTIME, The TRITON Developers

-SANDWORM — The Broadest OT Capability
+SANDWORM, The Broadest OT Capability

 Ransomware Groups with OT Awareness